Georgia Misdemeanor and Felony Theft and Shoplifting Laws

 Penalties for Shoplifting

-For repeat convictions, the law requires minimum fines and incarceration terms that cannot be suspended.
+For repeat convictions, the law requires minimum fines and incarceration terms that can only be suspended if the prosecutor and court agree.
 A judge can also require repeat offenders to attend boot camp or undergo a psychological evaluation and treatment.

 Civil Liability for Theft and Shoplifting in Georgia